-First, they generate procyclical household debt.
-I use nonlinear impulse response functions to show that credit supply shocks increase households' liquid assets and decrease their debt through two effects.
-Through a first-order effect, a lower level of borrowing constraints forces constrained borrowers to deleverage, and those close to the constraint to increase precautionary savings to avoid hitting them because of income risk.
-Then, through a second-order effect, the volatility of borrowing constraints themselves makes them more likely to bind, which further increases savings.
-These effects lower output, which generates the positive correlation with household debt.
-With flexible labor supply, a lower risk-free rate creates an intertemporal substitution motive that increases households' consumption of leisure.
-It decreases hours worked by unconstrained households, which tend to be more productive.
-These households further decrease their hours because of a wealth effect as they consume more goods.
-Even if borrowing-constrained households work more to pay back their debt, the net effect is a decrease in aggregate employment, which translates into lower output.
+Through a first-order effect, a lower level of borrowing constraints forces constrained borrowers to deleverage, and those close to the constraint to increase savings to avoid hitting them because of income risk.
+Through a second-order effect, the volatility of borrowing constraints themselves makes them more likely to bind, which further increases savings.
+The recessionary effect of aggregate risk is driven by the differential labor supply responses of households.
+A lower risk-free rate creates an intertemporal substitution motive that decreases hours worked, especially for unconstrained households that are more productive.
+Even if constrained households work more to pay back their debt, the net effect is a decrease in output because they are less productive.

-Second, aggregate precautionary motives help explain the simultaneous recovery of consumption and the decrease in household debt (and the risk-free rate) after the Great Recession.
-It is a puzzle for standards models, in which an increase in future consumption should increase debt and the risk-free rate because of intertemporal substitution.
-I use this feature of the post-Great Recession period to test the empirical validity of the model.
-I apply a particle filter to estimate the sequence of structural productivity and credit supply shocks, which explain the observed paths for consumption and the risk-free rate after 2005.
-This is the first paper to perform this exercise, which is computationally challenging, in a general equilibrium model with heterogeneous households, incomplete markets, and aggregate risk.
+Third, I investigate the empirical implications of aggregate precautionary motives.
+I show that they are key for the fit of this class of models with the post-Great Recession data, which is characterized by the coincidence of low interest rates and increasing consumption.
+These facts are a puzzle for models without aggregate precautionary motives, in which an increase in future consumption should increase the risk-free rate due to intertemporal substitution.
+I exploit this feature to test the empirical validity of the model.
+I apply a particle filter to estimate the sequence of structural productivity and credit supply shocks, which explain the observed paths for consumption and the risk-free rate after 2005.4

-A persistent tightening of borrowing constraints across households by 15% explains the decrease in the risk-free rate from 2.5% to -1.5%.
-Its effect is exacerbated by a simultaneous short-lived 2% drop in aggregate productivity, which makes constraints more binding.
-Combined, both shocks generate a temporary decline in consumption early on, which recovers when productivity goes back to its prior level.
-The model also matches the decrease in household debt and employment, which are not targeted.
-It provides structural estimates of credit supply shocks, which are difficult to identify in the data.
-These estimates stay persistently low throughout the sample, indicating that borrowing constraints have remained tight long after the recession.
-Interestingly, they imply tighter borrowing constraints than standard measures of credit conditions such as bank lending standard, which suggests that structural estimates may be useful to capture the complete credit landscape faced by households.
+I find that a persistent 15% tightening of borrowing constraints can explain the decrease in the real risk-free rate.
+Its effect is exacerbated by a V-shaped 2% recession in aggregate productivity, which makes constraints more binding.
+The combination of both shocks generates a temporary decline in consumption, which recovers while household debt remains low.
+The model provides structural estimates of credit supply shocks over time, which is a challenging identification exercise in the data.
+These estimates indicate that borrowing constraints have remained tight long after the recession itself.
+Interestingly, while they track variations in survey-based measures of bank lending standards, they imply significantly tighter constraints.
+This suggests that structural estimates are a useful complement to empirical measures in order to capture the complete credit landscape faced by households.